 Run an SQL file for several data sources

-To run an SQL file for several data sources, attach a directory with the necessary files in the Project tool window (see Managing directories).
+To run an SQL file for several data sources, attach a directory with the necessary files in the Project tool window (see User files).

-When you create a data source, a database console is created automatically.
-For more information about database consoles, see Database consoles.
+When you create a data source, a query console is created automatically.
+For more information about database consoles, see Query consoles.

 Type or paste the statement that you want to execute.

 Press Ctrl+Enter.
 Alternatively, click the Execute icon on the toolbar.